Bradley Beach station

-Bradley Beach is a railway station located at Railroad Square between Brinley and Lareine Avenues in Bradley Beach of Monmouth County, New Jersey.
+Bradley Beach is a railway station located at Railroad Square between Brinley and Lareine Avenues in Bradley Beach, New Jersey.
 It is served by trains on NJ Transit's North Jersey Coast Line.

 History

 The current station depot was built in 1912 by Joseph Osgood for the Central Railroad of New Jersey, and has been on the state and federal registers of historic places since 1984, listed as part of the Operating Passenger Railroad Stations Thematic Resource.

-Station layout

-The station has two low-level asphalt side platforms.